 energy that is derived from natural processes (e.g. sunlight and wind) that are replenished at a higher rate than they are consumed.
 Solar, wind, geothermal, hydro, and biomass are common sources of renewable energy.

-- Current Policies Scenario: A scenario in the World Energy Outlook that assumes no changes in policies from the mid-point of the year of publication (previously called the Reference Scenario).
+- The Current Policies Scenario assumes no changes in policies from the mid-point of the year of publication (previously called the Reference Scenario).

-- New Policies Scenario: A scenario in the World Energy Outlook which takes account of broad policy commitments and plans that have been announced by countries, including national pledges to reduce greenhouse-gas emissions and plans to phase out fossil-energy subsidies, even if the measures to implement these commitments have yet to be identified or announced.
+- The New Policies Scenario – the World Energy Outlook's central scenario – A scenario in the World Energy Outlook which takes account of broad policy commitments and plans that have been announced by countries, including national pledges to reduce greenhouse-gas emissions and plans to phase out fossil-energy subsidies, even if the measures to implement these commitments have yet to be identified or announced.

 - The 6°C Scenario (6DS) is largely an extension of current trends.
-By 2050, energy use almost doubles (compared with 2009) and total GHG emissions rise even more.
+By 2050, energy use almost doubles (compared with 2009) and total greenhouse gas (GHG) emissions rise even more.
 In the absence of efforts to stabilise atmospheric concentrations of GHGs, average global temperature rise is projected to be at least 6°C in the long term.
-The 6DS is broadly consistent with the World Energy Outlook Current Policy Scenario through 2035.
+The 6DS is broadly consistent with the World Energy Outlook Current Policy Scenario.

 - The 4°C Scenario (4DS) takes into account recent pledges made by countries to limit emissions and step up efforts to improve energy efficiency.
-It serves as the primary benchmark in ETP 2012 when comparisons are made between scenarios.
-Projecting a long-term temperature rise of 4°C, the 4DS is broadly consistent with the World Energy Outlook New Policies Scenario through 2035 (IEA, 2011).
+It serves as the primary benchmark in Energy Technology Perspectives when comparisons are made among scenarios.
+Projecting a long-term temperature rise of 4°C, the 4DS is broadly consistent with the World Energy Outlook New Policies Scenario.
 In many respects, this is already an ambitious scenario that requires significant changes in policy and technologies.
 Moreover, capping the temperature increase at 4°C requires significant additional cuts in emissions in the period after 2050.

-- The 2°C Scenario (2DS) is the focus of ETP 2012.
+- The 2°C Scenario (2DS) is the focus of Energy Technology Perspectives and its related publications.
 The 2DS describes an energy system consistent with an emissions trajectory that recent climate science research indicates would give an 80% chance of limiting average global temperature increase to 2°C. It sets the target of cutting energy-related CO2 emissions by more than half in 2050 (compared with 2009) and ensuring that they continue to fall thereafter.
-Importantly, the 2DS acknowledges that transforming the energy sector is vital, but not the sole solution: the goal can only be achieved provided that CO2 and GHG emissions in non-energy sectors are also reduced.
-The 2DS is broadly consistent with the World Energy Outlook 450 Scenario through 2035.
+Importantly, the 2DS acknowledges that transforming the energy sector is vital, but not the sole solution: the goal can only be achieved provided that CO2 and other GHG emissions in non-energy sectors are also reduced.
+The 2DS is broadly consistent with the World Energy Outlook 450 Scenario.

 an electricity network that uses digital and other advanced technologies to monitor and manage the transport of electricity from all generation sources to meet the varying electricity demands of end users.
 Smart grids co-ordinate the needs and capabilities of all generators, grid operators, end users and electricity market stakeholders to operate all parts of the system as efficiently as possible, minimising costs and environmental impacts while maximising system reliability, resilience and stability.

-The European Smart Meters Industry Group (ESMG) defines four minimum functionalities of a smart meter: remote reading, two-way communication, support for advanced tariffing and payment systems and remote disablement and enablement of supply.
+The European Smart Meters Industry Group defines four minimum functionalities of a smart meter: remote reading, two-way communication, support for advanced tariffing and payment systems, and remote disablement and enablement of supply.

 the price that is quoted for immediate settlement of a transaction.